 Today, you can find many digital nomads in hubs like Chiang Mai, Thailand, or Ubud, Indonesia.
-But also certain European cities are strongly developing to great digital nomad places, such as Berlin, Germany, or Lisbon, Portugal.
-Here, remote workers from all around the world meet, work together in coworking spaces and share their ideas and stories.
+But also certain European cities are strongly developing into great digital nomad places, such as Berlin, Germany, or Lisbon, Portugal.
+Here, remote workers from all around the world meet, work together in coworking spaces, and share their ideas and stories.

 Many of these current or future digital nomads are people born after 1980.
-They value experiences, such as traveling, over a secure job or material possessions.
+They value experiences, such as traveling, over a secure job, or material possessions.
 But it’s not just the ultimate freedom, this lifestyle offers.
-Companies and employees alike say that remote work increases the productivity and efficiency.
+Companies and employees alike say that remote work increases productivity and efficiency.

 Moreover, more than 80 percent of these workers reported lower stress levels, when working remotely.
 Let alone the fact that clients and companies can save a whole lot of money for office spaces or running costs, such as electricity or water.